Carbon Free Future

 CFF’s Hydrogen-First Answer

 CFF makes the hydrogen case tighter and more credible.
 Hydrogen is not treated as a universal answer.
 It is directed where it adds the most strategic value and where electrification alone leaves a gap.
+At 704 TWh/yr, CFF produces far more hydrogen than Britain needs domestically — and that surplus is a sovereign strategic asset.

 Hard-to-Abate Industry: Molecules, Not Just Electrons